About This Chapter

 How do parenting styles differ from one another, and which are most effective?
 You'll follow expectant parents, Mary and Larry, as they walk their neighborhood and try to learn from other parents.

-9. Erikson's Stages of Identity Formation
+9. Erikson's Stages of Psychosocial Development: Theory & Examples

 How do we form identities as we age and grow?
 To answer this question, Erik Erikson came up with eight stages of identity formation that revolve around conflict and resolution.
 Who are you, and who will you become after completing this lesson?